List of Australian Olympic medallists in swimming: Individual medallists

+Note: Years in bold indicate when a swimmer won a medal.

 All medallists

 The following table includes all those who have won medals, including as part of relay teams.
 Since 1984, swimmers who participated in the preliminary heats but not in the final were awarded medals if the final team went on to claim a medal, whereas those prior to 1984 did not.
 Those who swam in the heats only are marked with an asterisk, multiple times if multiple medals were awarded for swimming in heats only.
 Malcolm Champion, a member of the 4×200-metre freestyle relay team in 1912, was a New Zealander, competing as part of the combined Australasia team.
 His teammates in the combined relay team were Cecil Healy, Les Boardman, and Harold Hardwick.